alexandriaVannorsdall/Cushon/README.md

 - If the users are not yet authenticated then they must be for security purposes.
 - I have created a CustomerController to edit the user using basic CRUD elements.
 This can be expanded on and utilized if necessary.
-- Controllers for the funds and isaAccounts could also be made if there is logic that is needing to be acted on in those areas.
+- Controller for funds could also be made if there is logic that is needing to be acted on in those areas.

 ##### Models Created: